Giray18/de_task/README.md

 ![picture alt](task_flow_diagram.jpg)

 ## Top Item Datamart Views
-Below are screenshots of aggregated views required by task
+Requested views extract can be found on below files

+Total number of item views in a particular year : Item_view_year.csv Rank of an item based on number of views in a particular year : Item_rank_year.csv The most used platform in particular year : Most_used_platform.csv

 ## Storage Layer
 Below screenshot of final status of storage layer.
 It can be seen that tables created on external storage (databricks_xis672e and hive metastore (gold_layer)).
+Addition to requested views items and events tables are also saved into both layers.

 ![picture alt](catalog_screenshot.JPG)